HackYourAssignment/JavaScript-Cohort54/README.md

 code .
 ```

-> When working on your assignments it is strongly recommended to always open the `Assignments-cohortXX` folder in VSCode rather than one of its sub-folders.
+> When working on your assignments it is strongly recommended to always open the `JavaScript-cohortXX` folder in VSCode rather than one of its sub-folders.
 This gives VSCode and all its extensions the full view on the repository for the best overall developer experience.
 >
-> Note that the name of the folder opened in VSCode can always be found in the `EXPLORER` panel ( `ASSIGNMENTS_COHORT49` in the picture below):
+> Note that the name of the folder opened in VSCode can always be found in the `EXPLORER` panel ( `ASSIGNMENT_COHORT49` in the picture below):
 >
 > ![folder-name](./assets/folder-name.png)